 Filter used The correction of the distortions is derived from R filter observations only.
-To minimize the slit losses due the distortion of the instrument, the use of the R filter for pre-imaging is mandatory.
-Pre-imaging with filters other than R may be requested with a waiver.
+To minimize the slit losses due the distortion of the instrument (which do depend on the filter), the use of the R filter for preimaging is mandatory.
+Although pre-imaging with filters other than R is not permitted, users may request with a waiver to include in the pre-image OB templates with other filters.

-Observation Category: PRE-IMAGE It is mandatory to set the Observation Category to PRE-IMAGE in the observation template VIMOS\img\obs\Offset (see Sect.
+Observation Category: PRE-IMAGE It is mandatory to set the Observation Category to PRE-IMAGE in the observation template VIMOS_img_obs_Offset (see Sect.
 4).
 Failure to do so will result in delays to process and deliver the pre-imaging data, and may result in MOS observations not being carried out.